LeeSteg/privatebebo/_posts/2019-03-20-ARTvsDESIGN.md

 - Are the composition and layout balanced?
 <br>
 <br>
 > “Design is the how.
-It’s the foundation of all communication, the process and production of typography, color, scale, and placement.”    - [Jarrod Riddle](http://www.lifeislottery.com), _Senior Art Director, Big Spaceship_
+It’s the foundation of all communication, the process and production of typography, color, scale, and placement.” -
+<a href= "http://www.lifeislottery.com" target="_blank">Jarrod Riddle</a>, Senior Art Director, Big Spaceship